ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/README.md

 * `--use-npm` &ndash; use `npm` to install dependencies in a newly created package.
 * `--use-yarn` &ndash; use `yarn` to install dependencies in a newly created package.
 * `--installation-methods` &ndash; (values: `current` | `current-and-legacy`) choose which installation methods of CKEditor 5 do you want to support?
 If omitted, the script will ask the user to choose manually.
+* `--global-name` &ndash; define a global name of the package to be used in UMD build.
 * `--plugin-name` &ndash; define a class name to be different from the package name.
 * `--lang` &ndash; (values: `js` | `ts`) choose whether the created package should use JavaScript or TypeScript.
 If omitted, the script will ask the user to choose it manually.
 * `--verbose` &ndash; (alias: `-v`) print additional logs about the current executed task.